tpaknok/Indoor_ants/README.md

 Nevertheless, data extracted from Terraclimate have been provided, and readers can skip script 1 and 2 and directly run the analyses (clim_invasion_df.csv).

 # Code
-Please run these sequentially.
-If you want to start from the scratch, pick Script 1 (and download Terraclimate rasters, as described in the scripts).
-Otherwise, start from Script 3 and just load the clim_invasion_df.csv
+Please run these scripts sequentially.
+To start from the scratch, pick Script 1 (and download Terraclimate rasters, as described in the scripts).
+If you are interested in the main results only, start from Script 3 and just load the clim_invasion_df.csv

 |Scripts|Description|
 |---|---|